How we Found Mentone Court

 Stacks Image 48

-But, the unit needed renovation which is why it was on the market a couple months before we bought it.
+We bought the unit for $375,000.
+At that price we negotiated an included covered parking spot–essential if you leave a car there through the summer months.
 It is small, but well laid out with lots of closet space.
 There is no swimming pool, which saves at least $400/month on HOA fees.
 Saving $400/mo in HOA fees is worth $64,000 of financed condo.
-We spent $75,000 on tile floors throughout, two new bathrooms, a new HVAC system, and new kitchen cabinets with appliances.
-We added a kitchen island, and a motorized cat.
-5 roll-down hurricane screen on the lanai which also provides sun and privacy protection.
+It needed updating and we did a complete renovation, spending $75,000 on new tile floors throughout, two new bathrooms, a new HVAC system, and new kitchen cabinets with new high-end appliances.
+We added a kitchen island, and Zellige hand-made Morocan tile on the back splash and fronting the island.
+On the lanai we added a motorized cat.
+5 roll-down hurricane screen which also provides sun and privacy protection.

 RapidWeaver Icon